google/oauth2l/README.md

-*   When running inside Google Compute Engine (GCE) and Google Container Engine (GKE), it uses the credentials of the current service account (if it exists).
+*   When running inside Google Compute Engine (GCE) and Google Container Engine (GKE), it uses the credentials of the current service account if it is available.

 *   When running inside user context that has an active Google Cloud SDK (gcloud) session, it uses the current gcloud credentials.

-*   When running with command-line flag `--json xxx`, where `xxx` points to a JSON credential file downloaded from
+*   When running with command option `--json xxx`, where `xxx` points to a JSON credential file downloaded from
     [Google Cloud Console](https://console.cloud.google.com/apis/credentials),
     `oauth2l` uses the file to start an OAuth session.
-The file can be a service account key or an OAuth client ID.
+The file can be either a service account key or an OAuth client ID.

-*   When running with command-line flag `--sso {email}`, it invokes an external command to retrieve Single Sign-on (SSO) access token.
+*   When running with command option `--sso {email}`, it invokes an external `sso` command to retrieve Single Sign-on (SSO) access token.

-NOTE: `oauth2l` caches the OAuth credentials to avoid prompting user repeatedly.
+NOTE: `oauth2l` caches the OAuth credentials in user's home directory to avoid prompting user repeatedly.

 ## Install